Geology of South Korea: Mesozoic (251–66 million years ago)

 During the Triassic at the beginning of the Mesozoic, as sedimentation continued in the P'yŏngan Supergroup, the Sŏngnim tectonic event affected the Okch'on-T'aebaeksan Zone, although it only caused slight faulting and warping of the major supergroup strata.
 Geologists have inferred that the event was related to deformation further west in Indonesia.

 The event generated dextral strike-slip faulting in intermontane troughs in the Kyonggi Massif, in which the terrestrial sediments of the Taedong Supergroup accumulated.
 The rocks in the basin include two sequences of conglomerate grading to sandstone, mudstone, and coal beds.
 The Taedong Supergroup has extensive fossils, particularly crustaceans.

-Taebo Orogeny
+Daebo Orogeny

-The Taebo orogeny in the Jurassic is broadly similar to the Yenshanian tectonism in China, although its effects are believed to have been less dramatic.
-The event ended with the batholith intrusions of the Taebo granites which outcrop over 30 percent of the country.
+The Daebo orogeny is a major orogenic event in Korea, that involved widespread plutonism and tectonism in Korean peninsula during Jurassic to Early Cretaceous in Korea. in the Jurassic is broadly similar, and possibly linked to the Yanshanian movement in China.
+The event ended with the batholith intrusions of the Daebo granites which outcrop over 30 percent of the country.
+It is suggested that the Lower Cretaceous Myogok Formation was deposited during the end of the Daebo Orogeny.